msadowski/msadowski.github.io/_posts/2019-11-29-iris-lama-slam-with-ros.md

     <figcaption>SLAM with LaMa</figcaption>
 </figure>

 The first impression I got using this SLAM package was that it "just works".
-Out of the box without tuning any parameter values except of the frame name changes the SLAM seemed to perform very well.
+Out of the box without tuning any parameter values except for the frame name changes the SLAM seemed to perform very well.
 For the full parameter list you can see the [project readme](https://github.com/iris-ua/iris_lama_ros/blob/master/README.md).
 I found that the number of parameters you can tune is smaller than in case of other packages I used so far (looking at you Cartographer).
 The good thing about it is that you don't need to spend so much time tuning the parameters to get good results, on the other hand you might not have so much flexibility.

 ### Localization